Ibn al-Wazir

 Muḥammad bin Ibrāhīm Ibn al-Wazīr (d.
-840/1436) was a Yemeni Shi'ite Zaydiyyah Hadith scholar.
-He wrote a rebuttal of the Shi'ite Jafari school and then penned a massive defense of the Prophet's Sunna as understood through the Sunni prism of Prophetic hadith.
-Amongst his works is a commentary on Ibn al-Salah's Muqaddima, titled Tanqih al-anzar.
+840/1436) was a Zaydi Hadith scholar.
+He wrote a rebuttal of the Shi'ite Jafari school and then penned a massive defense of the Prophet's Sunna as understood through Prophetic hadith.
+His creed has been a matter of historical and scholarly debate.
+According to Yāsir Qadhi, Ibn al-Wazīr was originally a Zaydi but later converted to Sunni Islam—a claim that reflects the specific perspective of the cited author rather than an uncontested fact.